-- 25.-(1) Subject to paragraph (2), a valuation tribunal's functions of hearing or determining an appeal shall be discharged by three members of the tribunal, who shall include at least one chairman(3); and a chairman shall preside. - (2) Where all parties to an appeal who appear so agree, the appeal may be decided by two members of a tribunal, and notwithstanding the absence of a chairman. - (3) The hearing shall take place in public, unless the tribunal otherwise orders on the application of a party, and on being satisfied that the interests of that party would be prejudicially affected. - (4) If at the hearing of an appeal every party other than the listing officer fails to appear, the tribunal may dismiss the appeal. - (5) If at the hearing of an appeal any party does not appear, the tribunal may hear and determine the appeal in his absence. - (6) The tribunal may require any witness to give evidence by oath or affirmation, and shall have power for that purpose to administer an oath or affirmation in due form. - (7) Unless the tribunal determines otherwise, on the hearing of an appeal under regulation 8, or arising from an alteration of a list by the listing officer, the listing officer shall begin the hearing; and in any other case parties at the hearing may be heard in such order as the tribunal may determine. - (8) Parties at the hearing may examine any witness before the tribunal and call witnesses. - (9) A hearing may be adjourned for such time, to such place and on such terms (if any) as the tribunal thinks fit; and reasonable notice of the time and place to which the hearing has been adjourned shall be given to every party. - (10) If it thinks fit a tribunal may after notice to the parties inviting them to be present inspect any dwelling which is the subject of the appeal. - (11) Where on the hearing of an appeal under regulation 13- - (a) the listing officer contends that the proposal was not validly made, and - (b) the tribunal does not uphold his contention, the tribunal shall not immediately proceed to determine the appeal unless every party so agrees.
+- 40.-(1) Subject to paragraph (2), a valuation tribunal's functions of hearing or determining an appeal shall be discharged by three members of the tribunal, who shall include at least one chairman(3); and a chairman shall preside. - (2) Where all parties to an appeal who appear so agree, the appeal may be decided by two members of a tribunal, and notwithstanding the absence of a chairman. - (3) The hearing shall take place in public, unless the tribunal orders otherwise on the application of a party, and on being satisfied that the interests of that party would be prejudicially affected. - (4) If at a hearing of an appeal to which a valuation officer or a listing officer is a party every other party fails to appear, the tribunal may dismiss the appeal. - (5) If, at a hearing of an appeal against a completion notice, the appellant does not appear, the tribunal may dismiss the appeal. - (6) If, at the hearing of an appeal, any party does not appear, the tribunal may hear and determine the appeal in his absence. - (7) The tribunal may require any witness to give evidence by oath or affirmation, and shall have power for that purpose to administer an oath or affirmation in due form. - (8) Unless the tribunal determines otherwise- - (a) at the hearing of an appeal under regulation 7, or arising from an alteration of a list by the valuation officer, the valuation officer shall begin the hearing; and - (b) at the hearing of an appeal against a completion notice, the relevant authority shall begin the hearing;